dsobral/ADER17S/material/ADER17_practical.md

 **Task**: Inspect the FastQC Reports generated previously and detect potential issues.

+**Question**: What is the main issue in sample_adaptors?

+**Question**: What is the main issue in sample_quality_and_adaptors?

+**Question**: What is the main difference between R1 and R2 of the paired 20150821.A-2_BGVR_P218 sample?

+**Task**: Open a command line terminal.
+Type 'fastqc' to obtain the FastQC visual interface.
+Run FastQC in the example files.

+**Task**: Open a command line terminal.
+Using the 'cd' command, go to the 'fastq_examples' folder.
+Type 'fastqc *.fastq.gz'.
+What results did you get?

 # <a id="LO4">Learning Outcome 4: Do simple processing operations in the raw data to improve its quality</a>

 In most cases, particularly if you're sequencing short, single-end reads, the quality of your raw data is good enough to continue without any preprocessing.
 In fact, if you send your sequencing to an external facility, they often do these verifications and filtering for you, and you have “clean” sequences in the end.
 Nonetheless, it is always better to check before proceeding.

 Sometimes things can go wrong, and you may need to do something about it.
 Some types of problems, like presence of contaminants, or some instances of positional bias will require to go back and redo the experiments.
 Other issues can be minimized.

 ## <a id="LO4.1">LO 4.1 - Use tools such as seqtk and trimmomatic to remove low quality bases from your reads</a>